airalab/learning-center/lesson_8_eng.md

 ### Lesson Description

-Regulator that was added in a previous lesson also helps market agents to do their job. `MarketAgent` contract is used as an impersonation of an end-user on a specific market.
-Agent can close deals on behalf of his client.
+The regulator that was added in the previous lesson also helps market agents to do their job.
+The `MarketAgent` contract is used to represent an end-user on a specific market.
+An agent can close deals on behalf of his client.

 **To add market agent to a DAO:**

 - Call regulator's `sign()` method.
-Regulator will create market agent contract and will call `MarketAgentSign(sender, agent)` event.
+The regulator will create market agent contract and will call the `MarketAgentSign(sender, agent)` event.

 ### Skill test

 > Complete this lesson and get 100 `air` tokens!

-To complete this lesson you need to call `Execute()` function of `Lesson 8` contract.
-Please specify market agent address and market address.
+To complete this lesson you need to call the `Execute()` function of the `Lesson 8` contract.
+Please specify the market agent address and the market address.